monkeyhippies/lang2sign/README.md

 git clone https://github.com/monkeyhippies/pix2pixHD.git
 ```

 6. Put your pretrained pix2pixHD models into `pix2pixHD/pix2pixHD/checkpoints/pose2sign/`.
 This should be 2 `.pth` files, one for the generator and one for the discriminator.
-You can download an archived and compressed (`.tar.gz` file) premade lookup from [google drive](https://drive.google.com/open?id=1nezi8VuEBm8PvEt1RVkAozNfDtTodi1u).
+You can download an archived and compressed (`.tar.gz` file) pretrained model from [google drive](https://drive.google.com/open?id=1nezi8VuEBm8PvEt1RVkAozNfDtTodi1u).
 #### Run
 Example: